Two Curves, One Price: Pricing & Hedging Interest Rate Derivatives Decoupling Forwarding and Discounting Yield Curves

-Now, our double-curve-single-currency case is immediately obtained from the discussion above by thinking to the subscripts \textit{f} and \textit{d} as shorthands for \textit{forwarding} and \textit{discounting} and by recognizing that, having a single currency, the spot exchange rate must collapse to 1.
-We thus have

-Obviously for $\complement _{d}=\complement _{f}$ we recover the single-currency, single-curve case $X_{fd}\left( t,T\right) =1$ $\forall $ $ t,T$.
-The interpretation of the forward exchange rate in eq. \ref {FwdExchRate2} within this framework is straightforward: it is nothing else that the counterparty of the forward\ basis in eq. \ref{FwdBasisAdj} for discount factors on the two yield curves $\complement _{d}$ and $\complement _{f}$.
-Substituting eq. \ref{FwdExchRate2} into eq. \ref{FwdBasisAdj} we obtain the following relation
+Now, our double-curve-single-currency case is immediately obtained from the discussion above by thinking to the subscripts \emph{f} and \emph{d} as shorthands for \emph{forwarding} and \emph{discounting} and by recognizing that, having a single currency, the \emph{today's} spot exchange rate must collapse to 1, $x_{fd}\left( t_0\right) = 1$.
+Obviously for $\complement_{d}=\complement_{f}$ we recover the single-currency, single-curve case $X_{fd}\left( t,T\right) =1$ $\forall $ $t,T$.
+The financial interpretation of the forward exchange rate in eq. \ref{FwdExchRate} within this framework is straightforward: it is nothing else that the counterparty of the forward\ basis in eq. \ref{FwdBasisAdj} for discount factors on the two yield curves $\complement_{d}$ and $\complement_{f}$.
+Substituting eq. \ref{FwdExchRate} into eq. \ref{FwdBasisAdj} we obtain the following relation

-Notice that we could forget the foreign currency analogy above and start by postulating $X_{fd}\left( t,T\right) $ as in eq. \ref{FwdExchRate2}, name it \textit{forward basis} and proceed with the next step.

-We proceed by assuming, according to the standard market practice, the following (driftless) lognormal martingale dynamic for $\complement _{f}$ (foreign) forward rates
+We proceed by assuming, according to the standard market practice, the following (driftless) lognormal martingale dynamic for $\complement_{f}$ (foreign) forward rates

-where $\sigma _{f}\left( t\right) $ is the volatility (positive deterministic function of time) of the process, under the probability space $ \left( \Omega ,\mathcal{F}^{f},Q_{f}^{T_{2}}\right) $ with the filtration $ \mathcal{F}_{t}^{f}$ generated by the brownian motion $W_{f}^{T_{2}}$ under the forwarding (foreign) $T_{2}-$forward measure $Q_{f}^{T_{2}}$, associated to the $\complement _{f}$ (foreign) numeraire $P_{f}\left( t,T_{2}\right) $.
+where $\sigma _{f}\left( t\right) $ is the volatility (positive deterministic function of time) of the process, under the probability space $ \left( \Omega ,\mathcal{F}^{f},Q_{f}^{T_{2}}\right) $ with the filtration $ \mathcal{F}_{t}^{f}$ generated by the brownian motion $W_{f}^{T_{2}}$ under the forwarding (foreign) $T_{2}-$forward measure $Q_{f}^{T_{2}}$, associated to the $\complement_{f}$ (foreign) numeraire $P_{f}\left( t,T_{2}\right) $.